tprakash17/Kubernetes-HPA-walkthrough/README.md

 # while true; do wget -q -O- http://10.43.80.18; done
 ```

-Note: Change the clusterIP it may be different be when you deploy.
+Note: Change the clusterIP it may be different when you deploy.

 ## Watch scaler